snap-one/docs-driverworks/media_service_proxy/README.md

 MSP Driver Deveopment Documentation: The latest implemetaion guide for the MSP.

-Note that several resource detailed in teh MSP Driver Deveopment Documentation are outdayed or no longer supported.
+Note that several resource detailed in the MSP Driver Deveopment Documentation are outdated or no longer supported.
 These include:

 Hello World Sample Driver - This driver is outdated and no longer exists.
 While not complete, the MSP by Numbers sample is the best simple reference currently available.